-- 11 wind turbines (maximum blade tip height of 180 m) with associated turbine foundations and hardstanding areas; - Approximately 20MW of solar energy development; - A network of underground cables linking the turbines and solar arrays to a grid connection point at the existing Kilgallioch Windfarm substation; - Onsite access tracks connecting the turbine locations with the public road network; - Temporary works including a construction compound; - A permanent anemometer mast to measure wind speed and wind direction; and - On-site material extraction areas.
+- 18 wind turbines (maximum blade tip height of 200m) with associated turbine foundations and hardstanding areas; - Up to 25 MW of energy storage; - A network of underground cables linking the turbines to a grid connection point (please note that the off-site grid connection is the subject of a further planning application and as such is not covered in this assessment); - Onsite access tracks connecting the turbine locations with the public road network; - A control and maintenance building; - Temporary works including a construction compound; • - A permanent anemometer mast to measure wind speed and wind direction; and ٠ - On-site material extraction areas.

-2.2 Candidate Turbines
+Candidate Turbines 2.2

-ScottishPower Renewables has indicated that they wish to consider Vestas V150 turbines at a tip height of 180m as the candidate turbine for this windfarm application.
+ScottishPower Renewables has indicated that they wish to consider Vestas V150 turbines at a tip height of 200m as the candidate turbine for this windfarm application.
 A full Route Survey Report has been undertaken on behalf of ScottishPower Renewables and a copy is contained in Appendix A.